An excavation company is facing court for failing to comply with a notice to back-pay a worker.

 Inspectors commenced an investigation last year after receiving a complaint from the worker.

-They issued the Compliance Notice after they formed a belief that the employee did not receive redundancy pay and annual leave loading, and unused annual leave.
+As a result, they issued the Compliance Notice after deciding the employee did not receive redundancy pay and annual leave loading, and unused annual leave.

 The Notice required the company to calculate and rectify the alleged underpayments and produce reasonable evidence of its compliance.